The EU's NIS2 Directive

 • Ordering entities to inform service recipients (both natural and legal persons) of significant cyber threats and of possible protective or remedial measures,

-• Order entities to make certain aspects of infringements public,
+• Ordering entities to make certain aspects of infringements public,

-• Set deadlines for remedial actions and temporarily request suspension of a certification or authorisation (this does not apply to public administrations),
+• Setting deadlines for remedial actions and temporarily request suspension of a certification or authorisation (this does not apply to public administrations),

 Important Entities